noelng/Stock-Price-Prediction-Using-Sentiment-Analysis/README.md

 # Stock Price Prediction Using Sentiment Analysis

-The Stock market prediction has been one of the highly challenging problems in the field of machine learning due to the stock price movements that are known to be highly random, non-linear and non-stationery.
+The stock market prediction has been one of the highly challenging problems in the field of machine learning due to the stock price movements that are known to be highly random, non-linear and non-stationery.
 In recent years, various feature processing and machine learning techniques such as Ngram, Part of Speech tagging,